MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 ### **Comparison between Paid- and Free-Plan Students (Q4 2022)**

-Students with a paid-plan subscription watch substantially more than those without.
+* Students with a paid-plan subscription watch substantially more than those without.
 The confidence interval for the average minutes watched in Q4 2022 was 61.71 to 70.59 minutes for free-plan students and 351.99 to 384.72 minutes for paid-plan students.
 We then can be 95% confident that paid-plan students watched significantly more minutes than free-plan students in Q4 2022.
 This aligns with the expectation that paid-plan students who have invested in the platform tend to be more engaged than free-plan users.

+Please note that these are just interpretations based on the confidence intervals.
+Actual cause-effect relationships must be examined further to understand the causes behind these engagement changes.
+The fact that paid-plan subscribers watch more doesn't necessarily mean that having a paid-plan subscription encourages them to watch more.
+For example, the higher engagement among paid-plan students may be due to the additional features or content available or because more engaged students are more likely to choose a paid-plan subscription.
+Similarly, the decrease in engagement among free-plan students could be due to various factors, such as changes in the platform, competition from other platforms, or changes in the user base.

 ## File Information